LawNet can be used to note up Singaporean cases. There are two methods of noting up on LawNet:

 4. You can also select the "Case(s) Referred to" tab to view the cases referred to by this case.

-2. For long search, it is advisable to search with name and citation since both approaches has its flaws:
+2. The reference trace function retrieves resources referring to the case.
+When noting up using this method, it is advisable to search with both the case name and citation since both approaches have their flaws:

-(1) If you search with citation, LawNet may not factor in the fact that a case has multiple citations and the results may not be comprehensive;
+(1) If you search with citation, Lawnet may not factor in the fact that a case has multiple citations and the results may not be comprehensive i.e. references to the different citation of the case may not be picked up;

-(2) If you search with case name,other cases with the same case name may not be filtered out.
+(2) If you search with case name, references to cases with the same name may not be filtered out.

 - Using citation